kelvinsjk/mathlify/sites/kelvinsoh/src/blog/2024-01-29-simplification.md

 - Combines `Numeral`s to become a `coeff` at the start of the product
 - Nested products are flattened
+- (New feature introduced 24/6/17) Product containing a quotient will be changed into a quotient with the products in the numerator

 ## Expression